About the Dapivirine Ring

 What is the status of the dapivirine vaginal ring’s approval?

-In early 2021, The WHO included the ring in its guidelines on HIV treatment and prevention.
+In March 2021, the WHO released new clinical recommendations on HIV prevention which included detailed guidance for the dapivirine ring as an additional prevention choice for women at substantial risk of HIV infection as part of a combination prevention package.
+This followed an initial announcement in January 2021 where the World Health Organization (WHO) recommended the dapivirine ring as an additional HIV prevention option for women at substantial risk for acquiring HIV.
 In November 2020, WHO prequalified the ring.
 Prequalification involves evaluating whether a medicine meets global standards for quality, safety and efficacy.
 Many African national regulatory agencies consider WHO prequalification as they review new products.

-Next, IPM is actively applying for the ring to be reviewed by countries in sub-Saharan Africa, where women face persistently high HIV risk.
-Initial submissions are planned for Eswatini, Kenya, Lesotho, Malawi, Rwanda, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.
-IPM submitted the ring to the US FDA in early 2021.
+IPM submitted the ring to the US FDA for regulatory review in early 2021.
+IPM is also applying for the ring to be reviewed by countries in sub-Saharan Africa, where women face persistently high HIV risk.
+Initial regulatory submissions are planned for Eswatini, Kenya, Lesotho, Malawi, Rwanda, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.
 For the latest information, visit IPM's website.